Understanding Capaigns, Appeals and Events:

 - Major Donor Special Event

 Structuring your campaigns, appeals, and events in Causeview is important for keeping your application well organized, and for information accuracy in accumulating gift and transaction amounts.

-Hierarchies in Causeview can have a maximum of three levels.
-The top level should always be a campaign, with secondary and tertiary levels composed of appeals and events.
+Hierarchies in Causeview can have a maximum of 5 levels.
+The top level should always be a Campaign, with the child levels composed of Appeals and Events.
+An Event must be at the bottom of a hierarchy with no child levels.
+You can have multiple Appeal levels in between.
 Depending on your reporting needs, campaigns may represent specific revenue streams, like Direct Mail or Online Gifts, or they may represent a period of time, like a fiscal or calendar year.
 Gifts and transactions should not be allocated directly toward a campaign, so at least one appeal should exist below it.